Austin, Texas Estate Planning Attorneys in Travis County

 • Investments: Stocks, bonds, mutual funds, and other securities can be managed through a will or trust.

-• Personal property: Items like vehicles, jewelry, artwork, collectibles, and family heirlooms are often included.
+• Personal property: Items like vehicles, jewelry, artwork, collectibles, and heirlooms are often included.

 • Life insurance policies: Proceeds from life insurance can be directed to beneficiaries through a properly structured plan.

-• Business interests: Family business ownership or shares in a company should be addressed to ensure a smooth transition.
+• Business interests: Business ownership or shares in a company should be addressed to ensure a smooth transition.

 • Intellectual property: Patents, trademarks, copyrights, and royalties can also be included in an estate plan.